 The input form builder is a powerful input collection tool.
 It offers ample customization options for your forms, incluing:

 Default form fields: these are the fields/questions we suggest you make part of your consultation when crowdsourcing ideas/inputs.
 You can update the descriptions to provide needed context, and in most cases, you can make fields required or optional.
 Responses to these default fields will be public.
+You cannot delete default form fields, but you can mark them as optional so participants can submit the form without answering them.

 Custom form fields: depending on your plan, you will also be able to include additional fields or questions to the form: short and long text, single choice, multiple choice, linear scale, number and more.
 Answers to these fields will not be shown back to the user and the rest of the community upon submission.
 Only platform admins and project managers will be able to see submissions to custom fields.